EDS-Bioinformatics-Laboratory/ENCORE/README.md

 **Sharing with a Compendium Recipient**

-* Several files in the sFSS are provided in different formats (e.g., text, markdown, LaTex, Microsoft Word, HTML).
-Project Team will remove the formats that will not be used.
+* Several files in the sFSS are provided in different formats (e.g., text, Markdown, LaTex, Microsoft Word, HTML).
+The Project Team has to remove the formats that will not be used.
 This prevents that these redundant files cause confusion when the project compendium is archived or shared with a Compendium Recipient.
 * The Step-by-Step-ENCORE-Guide can be removed since this document is only relevant for a Project Team setting up and using ENCORE.
 * Test_Navigate_Module.py can be removed.